-You may either traverse your namespaces via The Console before invoking your method, or you may invoke it directly from your terminal using Keyed-Access.
+You may either traverse your nodes via The Console before invoking your method, or you may invoke it directly from your terminal using Keyed-Access.

-Let's imagine you have Namespaces laid out in the following parent-child relationship:
+Let's imagine you have Nodes laid out in the following parent-child relationship:

 '''

+.

-- parent
+parent

-└── child
+child

-└── grandchild
+grandchild

 '''